Samnjor-alpha/alx-low_level_programming/0x09-static_libraries/README.md

-#0.
-Make a library with functions
+#Make a library with functions
-#1.
-Create a static library